unchainlife/cheeseshop-js/docs/user-stories/readme.md

       * As an Admin I want to add a Vehicle, so that we can store cheese in transit
     * As an Admin I want to Close a Location, so that it is no longer used
     * As an Admin I want to Block a Location, so that new Transfers cannot be received
+    * As an Admin I want to Adjust a Location, so that it can be corrected/amended
   * As a Worker I want to manage the System, so that we can sell cheese
     * As a Worker I want to manage Cheese
       * As a Worker I want to Add a new Cheese